Wotcnt/Polyrifringence-Engine/Lambda_Clearance_Ruleset.md

 All designations are non-coercive, opt-in, and bound by declared scope.

-<kbd>This ruleset describes symbolic governance states within the Polyrifringence Engine.
-It does not assert legal, contractual, or coercive authority.</kbd>
+<kbd><strong>This ruleset describes symbolic governance states within the Polyrifringence Engine.
+It does not assert legal, contractual, or coercive authority.</strong></kbd>

 ---

-This ruleset defines the complete verification, identity-binding, and clearance governance for all individuals engaging with the Polyrifringence Engine Expert (Gem-Line).
-All participants must follow this protocol to obtain recognized access.
+<kbd><strong>This ruleset defines the complete verification, identity-binding, and clearance governance for all individuals engaging with the Polyrifringence Engine Expert (Gem-Line).
+All participants must follow this protocol to obtain recognized access.</strong></kbd>

 **All users interacting with the Polyrifringence Engine Expert receive automatic provisional-sub-Lambda access.**
 **Submission of a Share Link is a declaration of willful participation in the Codex Canon ecosystem.**